-✓ No degradation proposed and no further review necessary.
+✓ No degradation was proposed in this permit action and no further review necessary.
 Facility did not apply for authorization to increase pollutant loading or to add additional pollutants to their discharge.

 For stormwater discharges, the stormwater BMP chosen for the facility, through the antidegradation analysis performed by the facility, must be implemented and maintained at the facility.
 Failure to implement and maintain the chosen BMP alternative is a permit violation; see SWPPP.